sergio11/art_niche_nft_marketplace/README.md

    - Lifecycle - dispose observing data when lifecycle state changes.
    - ViewModel - UI related data holder, lifecycle aware.
    - [Coil](https://coil-kt.github.io/coil/) - An image loading library for Android backed by Kotlin Coroutines.
-   - Jetpack Camera X - CameraX is a Jetpack support library, built to help you make camera app development easier.
+   - [Jetpack Camera X](https://developer.android.com/jetpack/androidx/releases/camera) - CameraX is a Jetpack support library, built to help you make camera app development easier.
    - Palette API - The Palette library provides a powerful and intuitive API for creating more engaging apps extracting prominent colors from images.
-   - Jetpack Compose - Jetpack Compose is a modern toolkit for building native Android UI.
+   - [Jetpack Compose](https://developer.android.com/jetpack/compose) - Jetpack Compose is a modern toolkit for building native Android UI.
 Jetpack Compose simplifies and accelerates UI development on Android with less code, powerful tools, and intuitive Kotlin APIs.
+   - [Jetpack Compose Material 3](https://developer.android.com/jetpack/androidx/releases/compose-material3) - Build Jetpack Compose UIs with components from Material Design 3, the next evolution of Material Design.
+Material 3 includes updated themes and components, and Material You customization features such as dynamic color.
+   - [Accompanist FlowLayout](https://github.com/google/accompanist) - A collection of extension libraries for Jetpack Compose from Google.
+   - [Vico](https://github.com/patrykandpatrick/vico) - Vico is a light and extensible chart library for Android.
+It’s compatible with both Jetpack Compose and the view system, but its two main modules—compose and views—are independent.
+   - [SplashScreen API](https://developer.android.com/develop/ui/views/launch/splash-screen) - Starting in Android 12, the SplashScreen API lets apps launch with animation, including an into-app motion at launch, a splash screen showing your app icon, and a transition to your app itself.
+A SplashScreen is a Window and therefore covers an Activity.
   - Data Layer
     - [Retrofit2 + Moshi](https://github.com/square/retrofit) - constructing the REST API
     - [OkHttp3](https://github.com/square/okhttp) - implementing interceptor, logging and mocking web server